 Do ACH Payments Post On Weekends?

-Nacha requires banks to process ACH payments by the next business day after the payment requests are received.
-Note that key phrase “business day.”
-That tells you that ACH payments won’t be processed on any days that banks typically are closed, such as weekends and holidays.
+Nacha requires banks to process ACH payments within one business day of receiving payment requests.
+Note the key phrase “business day.”
+This tells you that ACH payments won’t be processed on days banks typically are closed, such as weekends and holidays.

 What Are ACH Batch Times?